waibazen/employee-churn-analysis-prediction/README.md

 # Model Building
 First, I transformed the categorical variables into dummy variables.
 I also split the data into train and tests sets with a test size of 30%.

 I tried two different models and evaluated them using confusion matrix.
-I chose Recall and accuracy because data set is fairly imbalanced and company prioritizes to optimize its model on predicting less false negative i.e. employee who was active and was lablelled left.
+I chose Precision and accuracy because data set is fairly imbalanced and company prioritizes to optimize its model on predicting less false positive i.e. employee who left and was lablelled active.

 I tried two different models: